 The provision of training and awareness services to existing and new Users

-Other activities yet to be determined
+Other activities yet to be determined.

-Performance Assurance Committee
+Performance Assurance Committee (PAC)

-The Performance Assurance Committee has the roles and responsibilities as defined with in the Uniform Network Code Committee Performance Assurance Committee Terms of Reference.
+The PAC has the roles and responsibilities as defined with in the Uniform Network Code Committee PAC Terms of Reference.

-The PAC is defined as a Uniform Network Code Committee, or any relevant sub-committee, with certain rights and responsibilities relating to the management of the Community’s Performance Assurance Framework.
+The PAC is defined as a Uniform Network Code Committee, or any relevant Sub-committee, with certain rights and responsibilities relating to the management of the community’s Performance Assurance Framework.

-In the event of any conflict between the Uniform Network Code Committee Terms of Reference and the terms of the Guidelines for the Energy Settlement Performance Assurance Regime then the Uniform Network Code Committee Terms of Reference shall prevail.
+In the event of any conflict between the Uniform Network Code Committee Terms of Reference and the terms of the Performance Assurance Framework Documentfor the Energy Settlement Performance Assurance Regime then the Uniform Network Code Committee Terms of Reference shall prevail.

 Responsibilities under the tender process, appointment process, review process, termination process and provision of data for the Performance Assurance Framework Administrator Scope

-PAC PAFA appointment criteria
+Performance Assurance Framework Administrator (PAFA) Appointment Criteria

-The PAC shall produce a clear set of criteria for the appointment of the PAFA detailing (without limitation);
+The PAC shall produce a clear set of criteria for the appointment of the PAFA detailing (without limitation):

-The ability of the PAFA to produce, publish and maintain a Performance Report Register and the creation, management and maintenance of the PAF Risk Register which shall be in line with the Generic Terms of Reference, contained in theseGuidelines plus any other criteria agreed by the PAC;
+The ability of the PAFA to produce, publish and maintain a Performance Report Register and the creation, management and maintenance of the PAF Risk Register which shall be in line with the Terms of Reference plus any other criteria agreed by the PAC;

 Changes to services are expected to be made in the future, therefore the PAFA should indicate its ability to deliver new services;